scylladb/scylla-code-samples/Elasticsearch_WRITE_path_using_.cql_and_.csv_as_inputs/README.md

 }
 ```

-4. Copy the python file to the location from which you will run it, and make it executable
-	- ES_insert_data_per_schema.py
-	- Place your `.csv` and `.cql` files in an accesible location (can be same dir as the python script)
+4. Copy the python file to the location from which you will run it, and make it executable.
+Place your `.csv` and `.cql` files in an accessible location (can be same dir as the python script)

-5. Run the script
+5. Run the script (see below usage, important details and examples)

 **Usage**